Maryland-based company conducts study on proposed lodge at Beech Fork

 Beech Fork State Park Superintendent Dillard Price said he’s certainly excited about the potential the project holds, but will feel a little more at ease once the financial details of the feasibility study are released.

-"I don't know, really," he said when asked about if he believes the Beech Fork Lodge could become a reality.
-"It could be huge but it's hard to think about what kind of impact a facility like this could have without seeing the numbers yet."
+“I don’t know, really,” he said when asked whether he believes the Beech Fork Lodge could become a reality.
+“It could be huge but it’s hard to think about what kind of impact a facility like this could have without seeing the numbers yet.”

 A third and final public meeting will be held sometime in November and will focus on the financial impact of the lodge.
 CHMGS then must present its findings to the West Virginia Legislature in December.